aireilly/openshift-mkdocs/docs/cnf-create-performance-profiles.adoc.md

 5. Run the performance profile creator tool in discovery mode:

     !!! note
-        Discovery mode inspects your cluster using the output from must-gather.
-The output produced includes information on:The NUMA cell partitioning with the allocated CPU IDsWhether hyperthreading is enabledUsing this information you can set appropriate values for some of the arguments supplied to the Performance Profile Creator tool.
         Discovery mode inspects your cluster using the output from `must-gather`.
 The output produced includes information on:

         -   The NUMA cell partitioning with the allocated CPU IDs

         -   Whether hyperthreading is enabled

         Using this information you can set appropriate values for some of the arguments supplied to the Performance Profile Creator tool.

     ``` terminal
     $ ./run-perf-profile-creator.sh -t /must-gather/must-gather.tar.gz -- --info=log
     ```

     !!! note
-        The info option requires a value which specifies the output format.
-Possible values are log and JSON.
-The JSON format is reserved for debugging.
         The `info` option requires a value which specifies the output format.
 Possible values are log and JSON.
 The JSON format is reserved for debugging.

 6. Check the machine config pool: